kovidgoyal/calibre/src/calibre/manual/creating_plugins.rst

 Remember that for this to work, you must have a plugin-import-name-some_name.txt file in your plugin zip file, as discussed above.

+Also there are a couple of methods for enabling user configuration of the plugin.
+These are discussed below.

 ui.py
 ^^^^^^^^